wang2324/GlobalEnergy/README.md

 ## Dataset
 The original datasets are pretty large and each dataset consists of information about 60 countries over 27 years.
 To make the analysis more niche-targeting, the countries selected are narrowed down to United States, Sauid Arabia, Russia, Canada, Iran, China, Brazil, Mexico, India, Indonesia.
 The cleaned data is directly addressed in the HTML files.

+## Presentation
+Presentation folder contains two files: PowerPoint and a YouTube link to the presentation video.
+The video is a general analysis of each energy source according to the visualized data.